sap-tutorials/Tutorials/tutorials/cp-aibus-ior-swagger-ui/cp-aibus-ior-swagger-ui.md

 [ACCORDION-BEGIN [Step 2: ](Upload training data)]

 To train a machine learning model, you first need to upload training data by using the endpoint **`POST /ivp/upload`**.
 The endpoint is located in the set `Upload Data` - click to expand it.
 The training data must be provided in a CSV file and has to contain certain fields.
-Please see [here](https://help.sap.com/viewer/15074a8e9a1a4abf923460c93e89b409/SHIP/en-US/d000184cb4b849c2b2d736a4fda92a11.html) for more information on the required format and data.
+See more details on how to create a dataset to trigger training in [Best Practices](https://help.sap.com/viewer/15074a8e9a1a4abf923460c93e89b409/SHIP/en-US/d000184cb4b849c2b2d736a4fda92a11.html).

 As an alternative to uploading your own file to the service, you can use this [sample training data](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/cp-aibus-ior-swagger-ui/data/Training-Sample.csv).
 Right click on the link, then click ***Save link as*** to download the file locally.